Signed in as:

 These processes involve communication between the nervous system, cranial nerves, cranial structures, musculoskeletal tissues, developing airway, and the internal systems that support breathing and digestion.

-Because these systems are still developing, small variations in muscle tone, coordination, or mobility can influence how easily a baby feeds, settles, and moves.
+Because these systems are still developing, small variations in muscle tone, coordination, mobility, or adaptation can influence how easily a baby feeds, settles, and moves.

 Infant feeding depends on a rhythmic coordination between three essential actions: